 Bird photography, in the wild, regrettably can be all of those things and more.
-It requires a lot of dedication, can be very time consuming and quite heavy on your pocket.
-And on occasions it can also demand a good head for heights and a certain amount of agility.
+It requires a lot of dedication, can be very time-consuming and quite costly, as far as equipment is concerned.
+It may, on occasions, also, demand a good head for heights and a certain amount of agility.

 It is exceptionally challenging and frustrating attempting to photograph small birds, as they are constantly darting about and on the move.

 For this, you need to be extra patient, do some research about the birds you are going for and where you are likely to find them and their habits.
-Your equipment should include a long 600 to 800mm prime “fast” lens (“What’s that?”
-You ask, see “Lenses”) with an extra sturdy tripod.
-I say a fast lens because you are shooting under low light and sometimes dark forest like conditions.
-Not to mention the possibility of a hide and you may need to set it up a couple of weeks before hand, so that the birds get used to it and you being around.
-There may also be guidelines you need to follow if your location is in a state run forest.
+Your equipment should include a long 600 to 800mm prime 'fast' lens (“What’s that?”
+You ask), see 'Lenses') with an extra sturdy tripod.
+I say a fast lens because, at times, you may be shooting under low light and sometimes dark forest like conditions.
+Not to mention the possibility of a hide and you may need to set it up a couple of weeks beforehand so that the birds get used to it and you being around.
+There may also be guidelines you need to follow if your location is in a state-run forest.